stacks-network/stacks-core/sip/sip-005-blocks-and-transactions.md

 first confirms that:

 * The parent anchored block is either fully accepted, or is queued up.
-* The parent anchored block's miner signed the microblock.
+* The parent anchored block's leader signed the microblock.

 If all these are true, then the microblock is queued up for processing.
 It will be processed when its descendent anchored block is ready for processing.

-As discussed in SIP 001, a Stacks miner can equivocate while packaging transactions as microblocks by deliberately creating a microblock stream fork.
+As discussed in SIP 001, a Stacks leader can equivocate while packaging transactions as microblocks by deliberately creating a microblock stream fork.
 This will be evidenced by the discovery of either of the following: